VictorOluniyi/Investigating-a-Drop-in-User-Engagement/README.md

 ![Victor](https://github.com/VictorOluniyi/Investigating-a-Drop-in-User-Engagement/assets/115374063/29fd2b86-8d4a-48bd-8796-b1682d45d61d)
 ![email](https://github.com/VictorOluniyi/Investigating-a-Drop-in-User-Engagement/assets/115374063/c0a367f6-7815-4ea7-bb3b-89a50632aad0)

+Recommendation:
+After investigation, it appears that the problem has to do with mobile use and digest emails.
+The intended action here should be clear:
+1. Notify the Head of Product: Communicate the findings and conclusions to the head of product, who initially approached you with the problem.
+Highlight the specific areas of concern, which are mobile use and digest emails.
+Emphasize the importance of addressing these issues to improve user engagement.
+2. Technical Assessment: Collaborate with the technical team to conduct a thorough assessment of both the mobile app and the digest email functionality.
+This assessment should aim to identify any potential technical glitches, broken features, or poor implementation that might be causing the drop in user engagement.
+3. Testing and Quality Assurance: Implement comprehensive testing procedures to ensure that both the mobile app and digest email features are functioning as intended.
+Test various scenarios and use cases to identify any issues that might have been missed during the initial assessment.
+4. User Feedback: Gather feedback from users who have experienced the drop in engagement.
+This could be done through surveys, user interviews, or user testing sessions.
+Understanding their experiences and pain points can provide valuable insights into the root causes of the problem.

 ## Conclusion:
 The investigation, powered by SQL analysis, provided a comprehensive understanding of the user engagement drop.
 By identifying critical issues, the project empowered the company to make data-backed decisions and implement targeted solutions.
 This case study demonstrates the value of data-driven insights in diagnosing and remedying challenges within digital platforms.